LIVING DOCUMENT — UPDATED PERIODICALLY

 - LLM (Large Language Model): A large language model trained on extensive text corpora.
 The engine behind generative AI systems.

 - Mental availability in AI: The degree to which a brand is present in the ‘mental model’ of an AI system — independent of active retrieval.
-The AI equivalent of brand awareness.
+A brand-strategy analogy with brand awareness — useful as a compass, not a cognitive equivalent.

-- Narrative Share: The amount of answer space dedicated to your brand — not just whether you are mentioned, but how extensively and how centrally.
+- Narrative Share: (Groundbase concept) The amount of answer space dedicated to your brand — not just whether you are mentioned, but how extensively and how centrally.
 See sub-page 4.5.

 - Off-site GEO: GEO optimisation through external platforms: Wikipedia, reviews, sector publications, comparison sites.
 See sub-page 3.5.